 Variables and notations.
 The first variable in POPDC is the policy set that to be assigned, denoted as P, which however cannot directly map to the original endpoint policy set P_e .
 The reason is that it is possible that the policy cannot be assigned to a certain switch, or only a slice of the policy can be transferred to that switch, due to the semantics-preserving transfer restriction.
-To address this problem, we utilize the onestep semantics-preserving function ST to divide the policies into fragments, each of which can be independently assigned to a switch.
-The set of these fragments forms the policy set P. The divide process is illustrated in Fig 5.
+To address this problem, we utilize the one-step semantics-preserving function ST to divide the policies into fragments, each of which can be independently assigned to a switch.
+The set of these fragments forms the policy set P. The divide process is illustrated in Algorithm 1.

 The other variables in POPDC is quite straightforward: there are m switches in the network, each of which has a capacity W_i .
-We use S to denote a set of policies, and w(S)represents the cost of decoupling S, which can be measured with #decoupled policies or #expanded rules.
+We use S to denote a set of policies, and w(S) represents the cost of decoupling S, which can be measured with the number of decoupled policies or the number of expanded rules.

 DCP: decide the policy set to be assigned.
 To model DCP, we first expand all the candidate policy set.
-Assume we have l policies, there are 2^l candidate combinations of policies, the set of which is denoted as $S = \{S_i\}, i = 1,..,n$, where $n=2^{l}$.
+Assume we have l policies, there are 2^l candidate combinations of policies, the set of which is denoted as $S = \{S_i\}, i = 1, ..., n$, where $n = 2^l$.
 Our goal is to find a subset of S, denoted as C, to satisfy the following requirements: (1) the number of selected sets must not be larger than the number of switches, (2) the policy combinations in C are pairwise disjoint, (3) the union of C equals to P, and (4) the total cost of C is minimal.
-The first goal constrains the #sets to the #switches, or the sets cannot be assigned to switches independently.
-The second and third goal is to seek a disjoint set cover of P and the last goal is to minimize the total costs, i.e., #policies/rules.
+The first goal constrains the number of sets to the number of switches, or the sets cannot be assigned to switches independently.
+The second and third goal is to seek a disjoint set cover of P and the last goal is to minimize the total costs, i.e., the number of policies/rules.